What is the Mediterranean diet? Beneficial to health.

 Sweets eggs poultry is allowed on a weekly basis.

-Red meat is not much allowed In the Mediterranean diet. it is allowed only once in a month.
+Red meat is not much allowed In the Mediterranean diet. it is allowed only once a month.

 Wine has to be taken in moderation.